-The Deputy Mayor for the Civic Year 2017/18 is Councillor David Mortimer.
+The Deputy Mayor for the Civic Year 2019/20 is Councillor Sue Bale.

 If you wish to invite the Town Mayor to attend an event it is important that you contact the Shire Hall as early as possible to check Mayor's availability.
 A minimum of two weeks notice is required, but preferably more.